 It’s rare that the team at Google gives website developers this much insight into an algorithm change ahead of time.
 That means this is a good opportunity to optimize your page early—and you may even be able to minimize the drop in rankings that this update could bring.
-Not sure what optimizations may be necessary?
-Media Venue’s FREE SEO Scanner will give you a comprehensive overview of your site’s SEO.
 If you’re ready to prep your business site for the Page Experience update, contact the Media Venue digital team today.
 Enhance your marketing investment with Media Venue!

 About Our Sources